zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 7. (Optional) The DApp gets the transaction status.

-   A transaction can be in one of the three statuses the following status:
+   A transaction can be in one of the following status:

    - A **pending** result means the node is aware of the transaction but the transaction is not confirmed yet.
    - A **proposed** result means the node sees a transaction included in a block candidate that is not yet mined.